Which GoPro should you buy?

 Hero7 Black

 The best GoPro you can buy right now is the Hero7 Black and it's worth its premium price of $399, £399 and AU$499.
-It has all the features of its predecessor, the Hero6 Black, but adds things to make it better for social networks.
+It has all the features of its predecessor, the Hero6 Black (£334 at Amazon.co.uk), but adds things to make it better for social networks.
 Those include vertical shooting for photos and videos, livestreaming straight from the camera, clip length limits of 15 or 30 seconds and a self-timer for photos.

 Its touchscreen controls were overhauled, too, so it's easier to use than past models.
 But the big new addition is stellar image stabilization that smoothes out camera shake and vibration without making it look unnatural.